After MySQL is installed, the data directory must be initialized,

 including the tables in the

-an account exists.
-Either create the account if it does not exist,
+assumes that such an account exists.
+Either create the account if

-substitute the name of a different existing login account that
+substitute the name of a different existing login account that you

-Change location into the top-level directory of your MySQL installation, represented here by
+Change location to the top-level directory of your MySQL installation, which is typically

-You will find several files and subdirectories in the
+You can find several files and subdirectories inside the directory, including the

 scriptssubdirectories, which contain the server as well as client and utility programs.

-Typically, data directory initialization need be done only the first time you install MySQL.
-If you are upgrading an existing installation, you should run mysql_upgrade instead (see Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”).
-However, the command that initializes the data directory does not overwrite any existing privilege tables, so it should be safe to run in any circumstances.
+Typically, data directory initialization need be done only after you first install MySQL.
+(For upgrades to an existing installation, perform the upgrade procedure instead; see Section 2.11, “Upgrading MySQL”.)
+However, the command that initializes the data directory does not overwrite any existing privilege tables, so it is safe to run in any circumstances.